Ryael/avarice/README.md

 Furthermore, a flowchart was created using this map in order to present one route that a player may take in order to complete the game.
 Please note that this flowchart only shows one of many combinations of routes that the player can take and doesn't take the player alerting the monster into account.
 This path explores the entirety of the map and covers the route one would take to acquire all items in order to achieve the most complete ending.

-1. Examine the CCTV monitors within the Security Center.
-The player will realise they need a battery to power the devices in order to obtain the CCTV footage.
+1. Examine the security monitors within the Security Center.
+The player will realise they need a battery to power the devices in order to obtain the security footage.
 2. Examine the drawers within the Research Lab.
 The player will find research documents on the monster within.
 3. Examine last functional computer within the Mainframe.
-The player will be able to get a battery to power the CCTV devices within the Security Center.
+The player will be able to get a battery to power the security devices within the Security Center.
 4. Examine the hand sticking out of the dirt grave in the Garden.
 This will grant the player the keycard, allowing them to open any locked doors.
 5. Examine the chest-cavity within Testing.
 This will grant the player the Development Records on the monster.
+6. Examine the security monitors within the Security Center with the battery on them.

 At this point, the player can leave to achieve the main ending of the game.